tradingview/rest_integrations_docs/source/trading_tests/index.rst

 There are two options for authorisation into the broker's API server.

 * The first option uses a login-password pair.
-* In the second one, you can use a token.
-Even using OAuth2 you can implement an `/authorize`_ endpoint specifically for testing, or use a permanent token.
+* The second option uses a token.
+You can use permanent token here.
+Or you can implement an `/authorize`_ endpoint specifically for testing.

-Select the appropriate option and tell us the credentials and your API server address in order to use the `auto-test service`_.
+Select the desired option and then provide us with the credentials and API server address in order to use the `auto-test service`_.

 Launching the tests
 -------------------